aravind-ganta/JavaScript/README.md

 # Hello-Javascript
-This repo is helps to revise Javascript.
+This repo helps to revise Javascript.